Christopher Pyne: Abbott government

-Pyne was re-elected to Sturt at the 2013 election, receiving a 6.5 percent two-party swing to finish with a 60.1 percent two-party vote, making Sturt a safe Liberal seat on paper.
-Pyne was elevated to the Cabinet of Australia on 18 September 2013 as Leader of the House and Minister for Education in the Abbott government.
-In December 2014, his portfolio was renamed to Minister for Education and Training.
+Pyne was re-elected at the 2013 election, receiving a 6.5 percent TPP swing towards him, to resulting in a 60.1 percent TPP vote, making Sturt a safe Liberal electorate.
+Pyne joined the cabinet on 18 September 2013 as Leader of the House and Minister for Education in the Abbott government.
+In December 2014, his position was renamed to Minister for Education and Training.

 As Minister for Education and Training, Pyne enacted changes to the education system to provide minimum standards for teachers, promoted independent public schooling, expanded phonics teaching, and created a new national curriculum.
 Pyne also attempted to reform the university sector to introduce market principles but was rejected by the Senate.

 In May 2014, Pyne suggested that HECS debts should be reclaimed from the estates of deceased students.